1977 – present (41 years)

 - Earl Hudson (1977 – present)

 Bad Brains are a United States hardcore punk band, originally formed in Washington DC in 1977.
-Though the band's members objected to the term "hardcore" to describe their music, they are considered pioneers of hardcore punk, and their debut album Bad Brains is considered by many to be one of the finest hardcore albums ever.
+Though the band's members objected to the term "hardcore" to describe their music, they are considered pioneers of hardcore punk, and their debut albums of all time Bad Brains is considered by many to be one of the finest albums ever.
 Just as often as their sound is fast and frantic, the band often plays full-on dub and reggae.